Conduct a Free Wisconsin Probation Search via Official Channels

 This resource provides information about convicted offenders, individuals on probation, supervising officers, and those who have active warrants for violations in Wisconsin; it also explains how to find details about parolees.

-How To Check Someone’s Probationer Status (Wisconsin Probation Search Guidance)
+How To Check Any Probationer’s Status (Wisconsin Probation Search Methods)

 If the offender committed a crime in a different state, Wisconsin courts and jails will not have records.